 Homeschooling in Portugal

 Special-needs education (necessidades educativas especiais or NEE) in Portugal is integrated within mainstream schools.
-Only in extreme cases or when students are not reaching their individual educational goals will students be referred to specialist schools.
+Students are referred to specialist schools only in extreme cases or when they are not reaching their individual educational goals.
+These include schools for the partially sighted, like Centro Helen Keller in Lisbon, or schools for children with developmental disabilities.

 Tutors in Portugal